E-commerce Website Redesign

 Faceted Navigation Strategies for eCommerce Sites

 An enterprise E-Commerce site with many products and types of products should use faceted navigation to help users sort through the vast number of options and refine their searches.
-Not only is this a better user experience, but also helpful for the search engines to recognize your site architecture and structure, including which pages are the most important.
+This not only improves the user experience but also helps search engines recognize your site architecture and structure, including which pages are the most important.

-However, there can be pitfalls to using faceted navigation, such as duplicate content issues due to multiple URL variations, diluted link equity due to internal links spread across many URL variations, and crawl budget waste by the search engines due to them crawling all the duplicate pages.
-So it’s important to really manage your faceted navigation well in order to avoid these risks and enjoy the benefits.
+However, using faceted navigation can have pitfalls, such as duplicate content issues due to multiple URL variations, diluted link equity due to internal links spread across many URL variations, and search engine budget waste due to crawling all the duplicate pages.
+So, it’s important to manage your faceted navigation well to avoid these risks and enjoy the benefits.

 Schema & Structured Data Markup

 To improve SEO for enterprise eCommerce websites, add “Review” and “Product” markup to your product pages’ <head> sections.
-“Breadcrumb” markup is also great to use on all your site pages utilizing them.
+“Breadcrumb” markup is also significant to use on all your site pages utilizing them.

 SKUs, GTINs & ASINs

-While we may be more familiar with product SKUs than GTINs, the latter are actually more important for an eCommerce website when it comes to SEO.
+While we may be more familiar with product SKUs than GTINs, the latter are more important for an eCommerce website in terms of SEO.

-GTINs are essentially the same thing as SKUs, but are used as inventory keeping units with their own benefits: they are easier to search, and are often more relevant to a particular product.
+GTINs are essentially the same thing as SKUs, but they are used as inventory-keeping units with their own benefits: they are easier to search and are often more relevant to a particular product.

-Amazon uses ASINs as a unique product code internal to the Amazon eCommerce ecosystem.
+Amazon uses ASINs as a unique product code that is internal to the Amazon eCommerce ecosystem.

-SKUs, GTINs, and ASINs should all have related product descriptions, pricing, images, videos, and bullets describing key features used on ecommerce platforms.
+SKUs, GTINs, and ASINs should all have related product descriptions, pricing, images, videos, and bullet points describing key features used on e-commerce platforms.

 Track Competitors & Monitor Your Goals

-Keeping tabs on your top competitors is important to ensure you’re staying on top of your game and highly relevant.
-In addition to monitoring how your competition is ranking for important keywords you share, you should be tracking their backlink profiles as well to identify new linking opportunities.
+Keeping tabs on your top competitors is essential to ensure you stay highly relevant and on top of your game.
+In addition to monitoring how your competition ranks for essential keywords you share, you should track their backlink profiles to identify new linking opportunities.

-Understanding your website goals for your business is important.
-You should be setting goals based on where you’re currently at vs. where you’d like to be.
+Understanding your website goals for your business is essential.
+You should be setting goals based on where you’re currently vs. where you’d like to be.
 Once you have this piece in place, regularly monitor your progress and see how it stacks up against where your competitors are at.
-Having this awareness will serve you well not only within your company, but also with your customers and future customers who have yet to discover you.
-When it comes to enterprise SEO, know your competitors as well as you can – there’s no guarantee you’ll beat them unless you know what they’re doing.
+Having this awareness will serve you well not only within your company but also with your customers and future customers who have yet to discover you.
+Regarding enterprise SEO, know your competitors as well as you can – there’s no guarantee you’ll beat them unless you know what they’re doing.

 Enterprise eCommerce SEO FAQs